KarolinDuerr/BA-SagaPattern/Camunda_Implementations/Camunda_FailurePerf-Evaluation/README.md

 "Provoke flight failure"
 ```

-Additionally, the Camunda Cockpit can be accessed via http://localhost:8090/ using _admin_ as username and password.
+Additionally, the __Camunda Cockpit__ can be accessed via
+http://localhost:8090/ with the credentials: `Username: admin | Password: admin`

 The services also provide a *health* and an *info* endpoint that show some information about the system like
 that the DB is up and running.
 These endpoints can be accessed via: